azuredevops619/MCW-Intelligent-analytics/Whiteboard-design-session/WDS-student-guide-Intelligent-analytics.md

 _High-level architecture_

-1. Without getting into the details (the following sections will address the particular details), diagram your initial vision for handling the top-level requirements for supporting the baseline chat, sentiment analysis, and request forwarding.
+1. Without getting into the details (the following sections will address the particular details), diagram your initial vision for handling the top-level requirements for supporting the baseline chat, sentiment analysis, and request forwarding

 _Baseline chat_

-1. How would you recommend that Adventure Works receive message from mobile and desktop browsers?
+1. How would you recommend that AdventureWorks receive message from mobile and desktop browsers?

 2. How would you store ingested messages?
 Would you use Event Hubs or Service Bus?
 Be specific on your reasoning and how you would configure it.